Olical/olical.github.io/cryogen/resources/templates/md/posts/2018-02-26-clojure-projects-from-scratch.md

 </settings>
 ```

-Now we're going to generate your base `pom.xml` file, you should run this command whenever you're going to publish so the dependencies get update:
+Now we're going to generate your base `pom.xml` file, you should run this command whenever you're going to publish so the dependencies get updated:

 ```bash
 $ clj -Spom